virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/mirtoo/README.txt

   When CONFIG_PIC32MX_ADC=y is defined, the Mirtoo boot up logic will automatically configure pin 18 (AN0) as an analog input (see configs/mirtoo/src/up_adc.c).
-  To initializee and use the PGA117, you to add logic something like the following in your application code:
+  To intialize and use the PGA117, you to add logic something like the following in your application code:

-  #include <nuttx/spi/spi.h>
+  #include <nuttx/spi.h>
   #include <nuttx/analog/pga11x.h>

   FAR struct spi_dev_s *spi;